 Who won the last March Madness tournament?

 Here are the 10 most recent NCAA Tournament winners.
+There was no tournament in 2020 due to COVID.

 How much do Americans bet on March Madness?